asthxma/dota2ga/README.md

-# dota2ga
+# Genetic Algorithm for DotA 2 Team Composition
-Genetic Algorithm implementation for creating team composition of Dota 2 heroes
+This project implements a Genetic Algorithm (GA) to generate optimal team compositions for DotA 2 heroes.
+The GA evaluates different combinations of heroes based on specific metrics, such as hero stats, roles, and win rates, to help players build effective teams.